alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 	* Alabama
 	* Georgia

-### Regardless of round, NFL scouts should focuse their scouting to:
+### Regardless of round, NFL scouts should focus their scouting to:

 * States
 	* Massachusetts